heathhenley/heathhenley.github.io/content/posts/computing-pi-by-throwing-darts.md

 the circle (and multiply by 4 as above) to estimate pi.

 # An example
-You can find a full example of one way to do this in Python3 on [Github](), here is what the main loop looks like.
+You can find a full example of one way to do this in Python3 [on GitHub](https://github.com/heathhenley/heathhenley.github.io/blob/main/static/examples/Estimating%20PI%20by%20throwing%20darts.ipynb), here is what the main loop looks like.
 It references helper functions that are defined at the start of the file, but this should give a pretty good idea of how it works: